 What’s so very cool about the remake is the in-depth flashbacks to the story of “Billy” and “Agnes,” the two names mentioned repeatedly during the obscene phone calls in the original.
 You get this gnarly little holiday tale of childhood deformities and incest with a little slasher flick as the cherry on top!

 The girls spend most of the movie curled on chairs by the Christmas tree and fireplace telling stories of Billy, for whom they still leave a present every year as part of a ritual to keep him from coming back.
 See, Billy and Agnes used to live in the house!
 Awesome.

-This one is missing the eerie killer POVs and the phone calls are not as creepy or important to the plot.
+It is however missing the eerie killer POVs, and the phone calls are not as creepy or important to the plot.
 There’s a pointless subplot about a sex tape.
-And any attempt to make us think one girl’s boyfriend might be the killer serves no purpose.
-The fact is, this is your run of the mill killer escapes from mental institution slasher.
+And attempts to make us think one girl’s boyfriend might be the killer serve no purpose.
+The fact is, this is your run-of-the-mill killer escapes from mental institution slasher.
 Halloween clone!

 The point at which it falls apart is when the survivors are sent off to the hospital at the end.
 15 minute long Halloween 2 clone!
 And seriously, tell me that Agnes doesn’t look exactly like one of the Wayans Brothers in their White Chicks makeup….

 Here’s my video of loads of Christmas horror flicks you can check out: